peteculmerUoL/sankey-plus-mfa/README.md

 # Sankey-Plus-MFA

- A modification of the working version (0.6) of Sankey-Plus - particularly for Material Flow Analyses (See original readme below)
+ A modification of the working version (0.6) of Sankey-Plus - particularly for Material Flow Analyses.

+ (See original readme below)

- Not offially branched from the original's github because this has updates which have broken it (for me at least).
+ Not officially branched from the original's github because this has updates which have broken it (for me at least).
  Future work will integrate updates from the original where possible.
  With thanks and recognition to the excellent original Sankey-Plus library - hopefully this work could be merged back in the future